Taking up running for the first time, or after years off, is exciting but challenging.

 Cross-training involves doing any kind of exercise other than running, such as cycling, swimming, rowing, or walking.

-One of the best running tips for beginners is to incorporate frequent cross-training workouts into your training program as you are getting started with running.
+One of the best running tips for beginners is to incorporate frequent cross-training workouts into your program as you start running.

-Cross-training exercises are typically lower impact than running, which means that you can perform them without putting so much stress on your musculoskeletal system.
+Cross-training exercises typically have a lower impact than running, which means that you can perform them without putting so much stress on your musculoskeletal system.

 This enables you to continue to build your aerobic fitness without increasing the risk of injury by running too much too soon.